penguoir/nextstep-content/front-end/react-and-other-libraries/lodash.md

 slug: lodash
 ---

-Developers use [Lodash] to prevent having to write standard algorithms.
+Developers use [Lodash] to avoid writing standard algorithms.

 An example: